eXpandFramework/Reactive.XAF/src/Modules/Reactive.Logger/Readme.md

     RequiredModuleTypes.Add(typeof(Xpand.XAF.Modules.Reactive..Logger.ReactiveLoggerModule));
     ```

-The module is not integrated with any `eXpandFramework` module.
-You have to install it as described.

 ## Versioning
 The module is **not bound** to **DevExpress versioning**, which means you can use the latest version with your old DevExpress projects [Read more](https://github.com/eXpandFramework/XAF/tree/master/tools/Xpand.VersionConverter).